VBorquezZ/Personal_Presentation/README.md

 <div align="center">

 I'm Vicente Borquez, I live in Santiago de Chile.

-Currently I'm a Computer Science student at University of Chile.
+I have a bachelor’s degree in Civil Computing Engineering.
+I also have a master’s degree in Data Science.
+I obtained both degrees at the University of Chile.

 </div>